ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/customising-the-grid/index.md

 ### Applying Styles Dynamically

-Styles can also be dynamically applied to rows with __Row Class Rules__ and cells with __Cell Class Rules__.
+Styles can also be dynamically applied to rows with __Row Class Rules__ and to cells with __Cell Class Rules__.

-__Row Class Rules__ are configured by providing a JavaScript map to the `rowClassRules` prop where the keys are the css selectors and the values are functions that describe when the selectors should be applied.
+__Row Class Rules__ are configured by providing a JavaScript map to the `rowClassRules` prop where the keys are the CSS classnames and the values are functions that describe when the selectors should be applied.

 Let's try this out by adding a few new selectors to our `styles.css` file to control the colour of the row when hovered: